ksoze84/useStateHandler/README.md

 # useStateHandler
 Class based hook. bring the value of hooks and class based definitions together ( including this.setState )

+Maintain a unique instance of the handler class on memory.

+Heavy functions are not instantiated in every render.
+Minimal code.

+Forget about useCallback, useReducer and custom hooks.

 ## How to use